idkauantrindade/idkauantrindade/README.md

 ## 👨‍💻 About me
 I am 17 years old and currently building my path in the field of technology, with a strong interest in programming and software development.
-I have knowledge and practical experience in Python and MySQL, focusing on writing clean, efficient code and developing structured database solutions.
+I have knowledge and practical experience in Python, Lua, HTML5, CSS3, JavaScript, MySQL, and MongoDB, focusing on writing clean, efficient code and developing structured solutions for both software and databases.

 I am passionate about learning new technologies, improving my logical thinking, and continuously evolving as a developer.
 My goal is to create reliable and scalable solutions while strengthening my skills through real-world projects and consistent practice.